meghamind1/Google-IT-automation-week3/README.md

 # Google-IT-automation-week3
-Created to solve the Google IT automation with python week 3 graded assesment
+This repo was created to solve the Google IT automation with python week 3 graded assesment